-Some test-takers feel that their passage is “dry” or “boring”, and end up not paying attention to it or taking interest in it.
+Some test-takers feel that their passage is “dry” or “boring” and end up not paying attention to it or taking an interest in it.
 What will help is developing your reading skills such that you can grasp information and identify ideas even if the subject is not of your interest.

-The questions associated with Reading Comprehensions are of various types: asking for the main idea of a passage, asking for certain evidence from the passage, asking for a meaning of a word in context, and more.
+The questions associated with Reading Comprehension are of various types: asking for the main idea of a passage, asking for certain evidence from the passage, asking for the meaning of a word in context, and more.

 We talked about the three popular question types in the Verbal Reasoning section of the GRE!
 Now that you know what skills and abilities are required to ace these, you should get started on practice!